spky/pancad/docs/source/usage.rst

     :end-before: [extrude-definition-end]

 The cube CAD's done!
-Now to add the sketch and extrude to a :class:`~PanCAD.filetypes.PartFile` by setting its :attr:`~PanCAD.filetypes.PartFile.features` property to the list of features.
+Now to add the sketch and extrude to a :class:`~pancad.filetypes.PartFile` by setting its :attr:`~pancad.filetypes.PartFile.features` property to the list of features.
-We can save it to FreeCAD using :meth:`~PanCAD.filetypes.PartFile.to_freecad`\ .
+We can save it to FreeCAD using :meth:`~pancad.filetypes.PartFile.to_freecad`\ .
 Make sure to add the sketch before the extrude, since the extrude depends on the sketch.
 You should find the FreeCAD '.FCStd' file in the same directory that you ran the script in.